Luke-zm/DSI_Proj/project_2/README.md

 # Prediction of Singapore's housing price using simple regression based models.

 This project is about the prediction of resale price of a house located in singapore, using simple regression model.
-The project struture is a follows:
+The project struture is as follows:
 ```bash
 project_2
 ├── code